 Trekking Time: 3-4 hours

 Hike along the Santa Teresa river valley, through more populated rural areas.
 You will pass through banana, granadilla, and avocado orchards and coffee plantations.
 A hot picnic lunch is served by the river.
 After lunch, hike another hour before a private vehicle meets us for a short drive to the beginning of the “Llactapata Inca Trail” (30 minutes or so).
 From the head of the newly restored Inca trail, we easily make your way to Lucma Lodge (2,135m), set in an avocado orchard.
 Dinner and overnight at the lodge.

 Hiking Level: Moderate to Challenging (because of distance, not terrain)

 After a hearty breakfast, tackle the last day of our trek.
-Head uphill for 2-3 hours towards Llactapata Pass (2,736 m), where you can enjoy a spectacular view of Machu Picchu Sanctuary from the Southeast; a view few travellers ever get a chance to admire.
-Take a short break to explore the Llactapata Ruins, which have recently been restored.
+Head uphill for 2-3 hours towards Llactapata Pass (2,736 m) from where you can enjoy a spectacular view of Machu Picchu Sanctuary.
+This Southeast view is one only a few travellers ever get a chance to admire.
+Take a short break to explore the recently restored Llactapata Ruins.
 Lunch is served in a scenic viewpoint, looking out to Machu Picchu.
 Begin your final descent to the Aobamba River through lush bamboo forests, orchards and coffee plantations.
 Aguas Calientes (1,900m), the town of Machu Picchu, is a short, scenic train ride away.
 Upon arrival, we check into our lovely hotel for a celebration dinner with your guide and one last briefing!

 Trekking Time: 4–6 hours